Resurrection

 Matthew 28:13 = Jews make up story about disciples stealing the body.

-Also found in = Justin Martyr and Tertullian.
+Also found in = Justin Martyr (Dialogue with Trypho 108) and Tertullian (De Spectaculis 30).

 Problem = Again, merely an empty tomb doesn’t lead to belief in the resurrection.
-People needed to see.
+People needed to see Him.

 Mary (Lazarus’ sister) = When told Lazarus would rise, she assumes resurrection in the end times.